scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 }
 ```

-To use this object, we import any type class instances we care about and call the relevant method.
+To use this object, we import any type class instances we care about
+and call the relevant method:

 ```tut:book
 import DefaultJsonWriters._